DeeKahy/UniNotes/readme.md

 1. Fork the repository to your own GitHub account.
 2. Clone the repository to your local machine.
 3. Install the dependencies by running `pip install -r requirements.txt`.
-4. Start the development server by running `mkdocs serve`.
+4. Start the development server by running `mkdocs serve`. (alternatively `python3 -m mkdocs serve`)

 ## Contributing